Opinion | Trump’s latest Supreme Court spin unmasks the GOP’s vile game

 The real game here is revealed by Sen. Lamar Alexander (R-Tenn.), who declared that the “Constitution gives Senators the power” to confirm nominees, and so “no one should be surprised” if they do it in this case, given that the same party — the GOP — controls both the Senate and the White House.

 This is true.
-It’s also true that Senators have the power not to confirm nominees.
+It’s also true that senators have the power not to confirm nominees.
 But as a justification for what we’re seeing now, this is deeply disingenuous: In Garland’s case, the Senate didn’t merely not confirm him; they didn’t give him a hearing at all.
 That excused the Senate from having to make a public choice one way or the other.

 All Alexander really means is that the Senate should only feel obliged to give nominees a hearing in an election year when they are chosen by a president from the same party.
 The Senate should feel free to deny a hearing to a nominee from the opposite party simply because it can — even though, by the principle conjured up in 2016, this is unfair to the electorate now picking a president.